omidarmat/onLearn/react.md

 };
 ```

-And we now have to update the `reducer` function to acount for the different `type` properties in the action object.
+And we now have to update the `reducer` function to account for the different `type` properties in the action object.

 ```js
 function reducer(state, action) {